pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 }
 ```

-And then playing around with the syntax/values, until it makes sense.
+And then playing around with the syntax/values until it makes sense.

-In this course it can feel like everything is very fast paced, one of the hardest things can be to slow down and give yourself the time to fully explore a fundamental concept so that you can become faster with it in the future.
+In this course, it can feel like everything is very fast-paced.
+One of the hardest things can be to slow down and give yourself the time to fully explore a fundamental concept to become faster with it in the future.

 ## Default Values

 Sometimes you want to create default values that can be overwritten.
-For example, if a user were creating a profile, but did not include a picture, you would likely want to have a default placeholder image set that can be updated later.
+For example, if a user created a profile but did not include a picture, you would likely want a default placeholder image set that can be updated later.

-Let's look at the code to write a default value
+Let's look at the code to write a default value.

 ```js
 class Animal {